 - Copy of yellow study book and copies of course certificates (GSLS study program elements)

-- Copy of identity card or marriage certificate (if applicable)
+- Copy of identity card OR copy of marriage certificate (if applicable)

 - Current matriculation certificate OR civil service working contract OR certificate of good conduct “type 0” (see preparation for thesis submission)